samjmc/Berkshire-Tracker/README.md

 - Fetches Berkshire Hathaway’s latest 13F filings from the SEC
 - Displays filing details in a user-friendly interface
 - Can be extended to trigger alerts for stock buys/sells
-- Demonstrates practical use of APIs, data wrangling, and dashboard creation
+- Demonstrates practical use of APIs, data wrangling, and Streamlit dashboard creation

 ---